aashishd/object_detection_with_depth/Readme.md

 **The script accepts following aguments:**

+**_Note: Script accepts images of any size, internally uses `640 X 480` to perform all operations, then resizes the images back to the original sizes._**

 `-i or --input`: Path to input directory where jpeg or png RGB files are located.

 `-o or --output`: Path to input directory where jpeg or png RGB files are located.